EncyclopediaRed/btcamp-87826/content/about.md

           enjoys cats, but not as much as his daughter.
         image: images/Quan-Nguyen-6e06ef6b.png
       - title: Structure
-        description: >-
+        description: >
-          We are a Certified B Corporation registered in Virginia.<br /><br />
+          We are a Certified B Corporation registered in Virginia.

+          \</br>

           Büt Camp, Inc. has passed its B Certification exam with an overall score of 92.
 A B Corp